Calm Before Bold

 |---|---|---|---|

-Every session follows the same architecture: an emotional shift, a pattern named, an authority leak addressed, and a real-life experiment to take back into your week.
+Every session follows the same architecture: a pattern named, an authority leak addressed, and a real-life experiment to take into your week.

 These sessions were a light in the fog.
 Hind brought me clarity in a short number of sessions, clarity I hadn't found in much longer coaching experiences before.
 The concept of self-authorization unlocked everything else for me.